MenoncleMaya/ObsidianRendorsia/Zone/Renodorsia/Semper/Dungeons/Crypt of the kings.md

 - **Ancient Relics of [[Semper]]:** Magic items or cursed artifacts from the tomb.
 - **A New Target:** The Puppet Master considers them either allies or a threat, affecting future events.
 - **The Crypt’s Collapse?** If they reject the Puppet Master, the crypt may begin to crumble, forcing an escape sequence.

+They Pick up an envelope in the middle of the room from te puppetere (Good Luck Mael)